allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 }
 ```

-That's it!
+That’s it!

 We now have a readable test that uses data received from WireMock.
 The test environment is ready and we can write more
 tests in similar manner.

 ## Summary

-At first glance it might seem that it's not easy to set up UI test environment for iOS applications, but as you've seen
+At first glance it might seem that it’s not easy to set up UI test environment for iOS applications, but as you’ve seen
 above it just takes a few simple steps.

-It's most definitely worth the effort as it can save you lots of manual testing and it will show you issues with your
+It’s most definitely worth the effort as it can save you lots of manual testing and it will show you issues with your
 code as soon as that code is committed.